Aliases for PSME2 Gene

 GeneCards Summary for PSME2 Gene

 PSME2 (Proteasome Activator Subunit 2) is a Protein Coding gene.
 Diseases associated with PSME2 include ulceroglandular tularemia.
-Among its related pathways are Immune System and Signaling by GPCR.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 An important paralog of this gene is PSME3.

 UniProtKB/Swiss-Prot for PSME2 Gene

 Implicated in immunoproteasome assembly and required for efficient antigen processing.
 The PA28 activator complex enhances the generation of class I binding peptides by altering the cleavage pattern of the proteasome.